The Early Client (Gets the PR)

 If you are working with a PR agency, make sure that they have full access to all your experts.

 Most importantly, if you are alerted to an opportunity requiring your domain of expertise, be responsive.
-Know that in our business, the first responder is frequently the one who will be covered.
-We are on constant vigilance for media leads.
-With all the tools we need, we can respond for our clients with alacrity, facilitating a placement or interview.
+The first responder is frequently the one who will be covered.

 Get Our Guide to Successful PR Preparation